 Wear comfortable, breathable clothing.
 Long trousers and long sleeve shirts are best.
 Choose closed toe shoes.
 Eliminate all unnecessary odds and ends – jewelry, skirts, and scarves have no place here!
 Scouring the outfitter’s website pictures will help you too – what are people wearing?
 (PS: Don’t forget sunscreen and bug spray!)

 Finally, keep a steady stomach.
 You don’t want to zipline when you’re hungover or when you’ve had a huge, greasy breakfast.
 Harnesses are snug!
 You want to be as comfortable as you can.

 How Safe is a Zipline -Safety is a Team Sport

 Always listen to the staff.
 Their safety instructions are rules, not suggestions.
 When they say to never disconnect both your safety lines at the same time, they mean it!
-The participants are just as much a part of the safety process as the staff are.
+The participants are as much a part of the safety process as the staff is.

 Remember, most zipline courses include plenty of climbing and hiking over uneven terrain.
 Sprained ankles and knees are not uncommon here.
-Make sure your insurance policy includes adventure sport activities like zip lining.
-Thankfully, injuries like what the fictional Toby suffered are extremely rare but you want to be covered for every eventuality.
+Make sure your insurance policy includes adventure sports activities like zip lining.
+Thankfully, injuries like what the fictional Toby suffered are infrequent, but you want to be covered for every eventuality.